 Every three years the State of California adopts a new California Fire Code, as part of the California Building Standards Code (CBSC).
 Under Health and Safety Code section 17958 the CBSC becomes effective as to the County of San Diego 180 days after publication by the California Building Standards Commission.
-Pursuant to Health and Safety Code sections 17958.5 and 17958.7 a county may adopt modifications or changes to the CBSC that are reasonably necessary because of local climatic, geological and topographical conditions.
-In this chapter the County adopts modifications and changes to the Fire Code portion of the CBSC that are reasonably necessary because of the County's climatic, geological and topographical conditions.
+Pursuant to Health and Safety Code sections 17958.5 and 17958.7, a county may adopt modifications or changes to the CBSC that are reasonably necessary because of local climatic, geological and topographical conditions.
+In this chapter, the County adopts modifications and changes to the Fire Code portion of the CBSC that are reasonably necessary because of the County's climatic, geological and topographical conditions.

-The County adopts as the County Fire Code, for the unincorporated area of the County, the following: the 2007 Fire Code portion of the CBSC, including appendices to Chapters 1 & 4 and appendices B, F & H, the 2006 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, 2002 Editions, together with the County's amendments in this chapter.
-To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2006 IFC and the 2006 IFC shall be used for those code sections not adopted by the State.
-Amendments the County adopts shall take precedence over both the 2006 IFC and 2007 CBSC provisions.
+The County adopts as the County Fire Code, for the unincorporated area of the County, the following: the 2010 Fire Code portion of the CBSC, including the appendix to Chapter 4 and appendices B, BB, H & I, the 2009 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, 2010 Editions, together with the County's amendments in this chapter.
+To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2009 IFC, and the 2009 IFC shall be used for those code sections not adopted by the State.
+Amendments the County adopts shall take precedence over both the 2009 IFC and 2010 CBSC provisions.

-This County Fire Code is adopted for the protection of the public health and safety.
-It includes definitions, requirements for permits and inspection for installing or altering systems, regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, equipment use and maintenance of buildings and structures, including the installation, alteration or repair of new and existing fire protection systems and their inspection and provides penalties for violation of this code.
+This County Fire Code is adopted for the protection of the public health and safety and applies to both ministerial and discretionary projects.
+It includes definitions, requirements for permits and inspection for installing or altering systems, regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, equipment use and maintenance of buildings, structures and premises, including the installation, alteration or repair of new and existing fire protection systems and their inspection and provides penalties for violation of this code.
 It shall apply to all new construction and to any alterations, repairs, or reconstruction, except as otherwise provided for in this chapter.

-Nothing in this chapter shall interfere with or impede the authority of the Department of Planning and Land Use as authorized by the Board of Supervisors.
+Nothing in this chapter shall interfere with or impede the authority of the final decision maker authorized to approve, conditionally approve or deny discretionary projects.